 Dealing with Rapid Technological Changes

 The pace of innovation in language translation is so rapid that a technology might become obsolete by the time a patent is granted.
-A sound patent strategy should include provisions for continuous innovation and filing of related patents to cover improvements and iterations.
+A sound patent strategy should include provisions for continuous innovation and the filing of related patents to cover improvements and iterations.

 Leveraging Patent Portfolios for Market Leadership